Quick/Nimble/README.md

 let subject = MyActor()
 await expect { await subject.access() }.toEventually(equal(2))
 ```

+### Verifying a Predicate will Never or Always Match

 You can also test that a value always or never matches throughout the length of the timeout.
 Use `toNever` and `toAlways` for this: